MelchiorDahrk/Expedition32/readme.md

-Changed sword placement in nebula cell to encourage looking up Added additional method for getting celestine if the puzzle is completed incorrectly in the tower Can now sleep in the bed even if the Duchess is dead
+Changed sword placement in nebula cell to encourage looking up Added additional method for getting celestine if the puzzle is completed incorrectly in the tower Can now sleep in the bed even if the Duchess is dead Changed where you wake up if you fall off the edge in the Corpse Fields

 1.3.2
 Fixed fall script in The Garden